 After years of aimlessly plugging away 9 to 5, and having people continuously ask me what I really want to do with my life (while offering some good and not so good suggestions), I've taken a bold step in this adventure called life, and I'm teaching English in Asia.
-I started out in Shenzhen, China, moved on to Guangzhou, and now I'm in Bangkok, Thailand.
+I started out in Shenzhen, China, moved on to Guangzhou, then Bangkok, Thailand, and now the Malaysian peninsula.
 I also travel around Asia and enjoy sharing those stories as well.

 This is not an undertaking for just anyone, as my friends assure me.
-I documented the ups and downs of my preparations and now my actual experi... full info
+I documented the ups and downs of my preparations a... full info